-The 2015 Fellowship application is now open!
-Navigate to "Become a Local Government Management Fellow" in the menu at the right to apply.
+The 2015 Fellowship application has closed.
+Navigate to "Become a Local Government Management Fellow" in the menu at the right for more details.

 What is the LGMF?

 This highly competitive career-development opportunity is designed to generate interest in local government careers among recent master's program graduates.
 Selected Fellows are placed in a full-time management-track local government positions, shaped by direct mentorship under senior government leaders and rotational assignments.

 - Fellows develop real-world management skills while participating in meaningful and important local government projects.

 - Fellows receive direct mentorship from senior local government managers.

 - Since the program launch in 2004, eight alumni Fellows have been hired as city managers; many others are in senior positions in local government.

 Recent graduates and students enrolled in public administration, public policy, or related master's degree programs at NASPAA-member schools graduating in this academic year are eligible to apply to this fellowship program.
 This is an annual fellowship program with a fall application process for spring/summer placement.

 How do I apply?